roysmanfo/Flux/docs/api/first_command.md

         pass

 ```
-but the interpreter will just keeps going.
+but the interpreter will keep counting.

-To solve cases like this, we can use [interrupts](flux_api.md#register_interrupt).
+We can use [interrupts](flux_api.md#register_interrupt) to solve cases like this.

 Let's modify our code accordingly